IamSavitha/DistributedSystems/Homework5/README.md

 npm start

 Browser open automatically at http://localhost:3000
 .
-You will see User Management App UI.
+You will see Library Management App UI.

 **3. Versions used**